web-atoms/samples/docs/general/introduction.md

 ## What is web atoms?

 "Web Atoms" is an advanced MVVM framework to write cross platform applications in `HTML5` and `Xamarin.Forms`.
-Unlike other frameworks, Web Atoms lets you divide User Interface logic in strict MVVM fashion and separates View in `HTML5` and `Xaml`.
-Benefit of separating User interface logic in ViewModel is you can individually unit test view model to make sure your logic is consistent across platforms.

-Also everything is transpiled into JavaScript, your View Model and Services remain in JavaScript and in browser it works flawlessly.

-In Xamarin.Forms, Web Atoms package written C# helps you easily host JavaScript modules inside an application and entire User Interface is hosed via JavaScript.
+Web Atoms allows you to create Xamarin Forms app in JSX/JavaScript along with C#.
+Web Atoms allows use of both  NPM and NuGet.
+Hosting JSX/JavaScript on web server allows you to quickly update the apps quickly with Code Push and it also allows you to distribute side by side versions of the same app.
+Using JavaScript modules, you can divide large app into smaller modules, also offer localization using modules with reduced app size.

 ### Benefits of Web Atoms with Xamarin.Forms
 * Write TSX instead of XAML